 There were no related party transactions in 2023 except as described in "Director Independence" above.

-Executive Officers
+Table of Contents Executive Officers

 Information regarding our current executive officers is set forth below.
 Each of our executive officers is appointed annually by the Board and serves at the discretion of the Board.